-The Pezhdar dog has been recorded in history for over 6000 years.
+The Pshdar dog has been recorded in history for over 6000 years.
 This is an ancient breed that has long been used as a guardian and protector.

 They were originally bred by the Assyrians and Babylonians for protection against wild animals like lions and tigers but went on to become common cattle guardians.

 Today, the breed is becoming increasingly popular in both Europe and America.

-- The Pezhdar is one of the most powerful dog breeds in the world, and in history has been used to fend off large predators like lions, tigers, and wolves
+- The Pshdar is one of the most powerful dog breeds in the world, and in history has been used to fend off large predators like lions, tigers, and wolves

 - Pshdar is one of the best “service” breeds in the world.

 The Alaunt dog breed is an extinct breed of molosser dogs with its original breed said to have existed in Central Asia, the region of North Caucasus and Europe around the 17th century.

 The original breed of this dog is said to have a resemblance with the Ovcharka, a Central Asian dog breed.

 These breeds are described as large and short-coated mountain dogs having various types.

 This drives to the conclusion that many modern dog breeds are said to be direct descendants of this species.

 Personality And Temperament: